 - Class teachers or subject specialists offer parent workshops each term to demonstrate ways to support your child at home

 How will my child be involved and consulted?

 - Each pupil has an individual maths and writing target which is referred to on a daily basis.
 Targets are discussed with the pupil and regularly reviewed.

-- All pupils with a statement or EHCP have an Individual Education Plan (IEP).
+- All pupils with an EHCP and those with a high level of SEN support have IETs.
 Targets are set by teachers alongside pupils and support staff.
 Individual targets are shared with parents and carers through meetings and/or a communication book.

-- At annual reviews, pupils present their progress against their IEP targets and contribute ideas as to how they can continue to develop in the next academic year.
+- At annual reviews, pupils present their progress against their IETs and contribute ideas as to how they can continue to develop in the next academic year.